Events Around the Bay

 Are you ready for a thoroughly delicious and decadent afternoon of seafood, friends, live music and fun?
 Don’t miss the 1st Annual China Basin Crab Crack on China Basin’s scenic wharf, right by the SF Giants Ballpark.

 The view is stunning and the food and wine are perfect.
-A ticket to the Crab Crack includes fine wines, craft beers and plenty of fresh crab from the Oregon Coast!
+A ticket to the Crab Crack includes fine wines, craft beers and plenty of fresh crab from the Oregon Coast, but does not include the entry to the baseball game.
 After you eat you may attend the SF Giants game as they play the Cincinnati Reds at the ballpark, right next door.

 The Crab Crack event benefits The San Francisco Junior Giants Community Fund.
 Established in 1994, Junior Giants reaches into communities and offers youth a chance to learn the basics of baseball during the summer, while also discovering and developing essential life skills.